First Aid at Work Requalification Certificate

 What is special about this course?

-This course is open to those holding a current First Aid at Work Certificate.
-It is designed for those who wish to update their first aid skills and renew their certification for a further three years and meets the requirements of the Health and Safety (First Aid) Regulations 1981.
+This certificate meets the requirements of the Health and Safety (First Aid) Regulations 1981.
 The course provides a practical update on all aspects of First Aid covered in the First Aid at Work Certificate course.

-- To enable participants to understand the principles of First Aid
+- To enable you to understand the principles of First Aid

-- To enable participants to practise First Aid procedures, emphasising resuscitation and the recovery position
+- To enable you to practise First Aid procedures, emphasising resuscitation and the recovery position

-- To enable participants to deal with emergency situations
+- To enable you to deal with emergency situations

 - Practice and Principles of First Aid